 Mr. Batty, a blaster, and some unfinished Batty and Deckard chibi figures.

-Items you’d not be surprised to find in a blade runner’s coat pocket.
+Items you might find in a blade runner’s coat pocket.

 A spinner, as close to flying as it is likely to get.